phinner/ChaoticNeutral/wiki/tutorials/[Tutorial] Hosting a Mindustry Server (local)/[Tutorial] Hosting a Mindustry Server (public).md

 you might need to go to port triggering, if you do then input all 6567 or the port you choosen
 windows: to get your internal ip do win+r and write cmd then write ipconfig , search ipv4 and copy that number
-linux: unsure do your own research after that skip to step 7 start the server and then go to https://www.canyouseeme.org/ and check if port 6567 is open
+linux: unsure do your own research after that skip to step 7 start the server and then go to https://www.canyouseeme.org/ and check if the port you choose is open

 ### (Step 6){optional}
 go to noip.com and get a domain (search it on the web)